FrankLef/cookiecutter-proj/README.md

 ├── mkdocs.yaml               <- Settings for `mkdocs`.
 ├── pyproject.toml            <- Configuration file used by `poetry`.
 ├── settings.toml             <- Project's settings used by `dynaconf`.
-├── .secrets.toml             <- Secret settings used by `dynaconf`.
+├── .secrets.toml             <- Optional: Secret settings used by `dynaconf`.
 ├── README.md                 <- The top-level README for developers using this project.
 ├── data                      <- Data directories used throughout the project.
-│   ├── d0_temp               <- Temporary folder.
-These files can be deleted.
+│   ├── d0_setup              <- Temporary folder.
+These files can usually be deleted.
 │   ├── d1_raw                <- Original, immutable data.
 |   ├── d2_transf             <- Data being transformed.
 |   ├── d3_ready              <- Transformed data ready to use.
 │   ├── d4_preproc            <- Preprocessed data to used for EDA.
 │   ├── d5_eda                <- Data used for exploratory data analysis.
-│   ├── d6_final              <- Final data sets used for reports.
+│   ├── d9_teard              <- Final data sets.
+Usually used for reports and graphics.
 |   └── ...
 ├── docs                      <- GitHub pages website.
 │   ├── explanation.md        <- Understanding-oriented documentation.